2020–2021 China–India skirmishes: India

 Following the Galwan clash, Chinese flags and effigies of paramount leader Xi Jinping were burned in various places across India and various groups registered their protests in different ways.
 On 3 October 2020, the Indian Army revealed a memorial to commemorate the Indian soldiers who died in Galwan on 15 June during Operation Snow Leopard.
 The inscription on the memorial reads:

-The memorial has been built at KM-120 post on the DSDBO Road.
+The memorial has been built at KM-120 post on the Darbuk–Shyok–DBO Road.
 The names of those killed in the Galwan Valley clash have been inscribed on the National War Memorial in New Delhi.
 Special Frontier Force company leader Nyima Tenzin was given a public funeral with a 21-gun salute in Ladakh on 7 September 2020.
 Nyima Tenzin had died after stepping on a 1962 war mine.
 Tenzin's body was wrapped in both the Indian and Tibetan flags.
 In October 2021, 20 soldiers of the ITBP were awarded medals for gallantry along the LAC.

 Amidst the standoff, during September and October, DRDO tested "10 missiles in 35 days", with Indian media reporting a total of at least 12 missiles or systems being fired.
 This included the Hypersonic Technology Demonstrator Vehicle and Rudram-1, an air-to-surface anti-radiation missile.
 The Indian media reported that the DRDO missile testing was considered significant by senior DRDO officials as it was undertaken against the backdrop of the standoff with China.
 However, it was also noted that COVID-19 had caused delays in previous tests, which were being conducted now.
 Amidst the standoff India decided to expand the scope for the teaching of Tibetology to its military officers.